tlverse/tlverse-handbook/08-tmle3mopttx.md

 prescribed Tenofovir, due to the high nephrotoxicity caused by the medication.
 While Tenofovir is still highly effective treatment option for HIV patients, in order to maximize the patient's well-being, it would be beneficial to prescribe Tenofovir only to individuals with healthy kidney function.
-Along the same lines, one might seek to improve retention in HIV care.
+As an another example, consider a HIV trial where our goal is to improve retention in HIV care.
 In a randomized clinical trial, several interventions show efficacy- including appointment reminders through text messages, small cash incentives for on time clinic visits, and peer health workers.
 Ideally, we want to improve effectiveness by assigning each patient the intervention they are most likely to benefit from, as well as improve efficiency by not allocating resources to individuals that do not need them, or would not benefit from it.

 \begin{figure}